APEXTest/APEXTest_Repo/APEXTest/CATSTesting/Metadata-Cases/Meta3.md

 All required metadata are missing

-Neither ms.prod and ms.service not exist
+Both ms.prod and ms.service not exist